awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.NamingRulesDataTypes.md

 **Note**
 If number precision is important, you should pass numbers to DynamoDB using strings that you convert from number type\.

-You can use the number data type to represent a date or a time stamp\.
+You can use the number data type to represent a date or a timestamp\.
 One way to do this is by using epoch time—the number of seconds since 00:00:00 UTC on 1 January 1970\.
 For example, the epoch time `1437136300` represents 12:31:40 PM UTC on 17 July 2015\.

 For more information, see [http://en\.wikipedia\.org/wiki/Unix\_time](http://en.wikipedia.org/wiki/Unix_time)\.